 Two doses will be given if you have either the Pfizer or Oxford vaccine.
-While the above data looks good, the full two doses will offer the most long-lasting protection.
+Particularly when it comes to the now dominant Delta variant, the full two doses are necessary for sufficient protection.

 They are.
 But it's true that a lot of fears around them are circulating, especially in certain demographics.
 One study of 55,000 people in Britain carried out by Find Out Now in December 2020 found that 18- to 34-year-old women are the group most likely to say they would refuse the vaccine, many of whom said that fertility fears were a key reason for this.